uhuohuy/geo-ext.github.io/scope.markdown

 * Location privacy protection for online users

-* Standards or unified interface for system development
+* Standards or unified interfaces for system development